gramoli/gramoli.github.io/_posts/2024-01-07-fair-resource-access-using-crypto.md

 We have thus provided an alternative solution called Lyra [2] which uses the network delays measured between processes so that processes can predict the times when their commands are received by other processes.
 It reduces the latency of Pompe but just like Pompe can let front running attacks happen.
-A more recent approach calls Aion [3] prevents front running attacks completely by using trusted execution environments.
+A more recent approach calls Aion [3] prevents front running attacks (and sandwich attacks) completely by using trusted execution environments.
 Ensuring this ordering of transactions promises to give users a fair access to shared resources, this has become a vital problem.

 [1] Y. Zhang, S. Setty, Q. Chen, L. Zhou, and L. Alvisi.
 [Byzantine ordered consensus without byzantine oligarchy](https://www.usenix.org/system/files/osdi20-zhang_yunhao_0.pdf).
 In OSDI, pages 633–649, 2020.